-DUPERSID is the person identifier (either a dependent or a policyholder).

-RN is the round of the interview in which the enrollment data were collected.

-PHLDRIDX is the person identifier of the policyholder.

-ESTBIDX is an ID number for the establishment - employer, union, insurance company, or other - i.e., the source of insurance coverage on the record.

-InsurPrivIDEX is the concatenation of ESTBIDX and a 3-byte insurance number.
-It uniquely identifies establishment-insurance plans in a responding unit.

-EPRSIDX is the concatenation of ESTBIDX, PHLDRIDX, RN, and 3-byte insurance number and it uniquely identifies the insurance plan that a policyholder obtains from an individual establishment.
+- DUPERSID is the person identifier of the covered person (either a dependent or a policyholder). - RN is the round of the interview in which the enrollment data were collected. - PHLDRIDX is the person identifier of the policyholder. - ESTBIDX is an ID number for the establishment employer, union, insurance company, or other i.e., the source of insurance coverage on the record. - InsurPrivIDEX is the concatenation of ESTBIDX and a 3-byte insurance number.
+It uniquely identifies establishment-insurance plans in a responding unit. - EPRSIDX is the concatenation of ESTBIDX, PHLDRIDX, RN, and 3-byte insurance number and it uniquely identifies the insurance plan that a policyholder obtains from an individual establishment in the round.

-EPCPIDX is the concatenation of EPRSIDX and DUPERSID, and it uniquely identifies each record.

-JOBSIDX is the concatenation of the PHLDRIDX, a round identifier (RN), and a job number, and it uniquely identifies the policyholder's job at the establishment that provided insurance (for employment-based coverage).
+- EPCPIDX is the concatenation of EPRSIDX and DUPERSID, and it uniquely identifies each record in the round. - JOBSIDX is the concatenation of the PHLDRIDX, a round identifier (RN), and a 3-byte job number and it uniquely identifies the policyholder's job at the establishment that provided insurance (for employment-based coverage) in the round.